Eaphan/Robust3DOD/README.md

 ```

 ## Known Issues
-1. If the model use DynamicMeanVFE, please commented out the line of "@torch.no_grad()" in pcdet/models/backbones_3d/vfe/dynamic_mean_vfe.py for adverarial attacks.
+1. If the model uses DynamicMeanVFE, please comment out the line of "@torch.no_grad()" in pcdet/models/backbones_3d/vfe/dynamic_mean_vfe.py for adverarial attacks.

 ## Acknowledgement